cgint/third-eye/CODING_LEARNINGS_interaction.md

     *   **Observation:**  Initiating implementation without a clear, communicated plan resulted in user requests for clarification and planning upfront.
     *   **Learning for AI:**  Before implementing significant changes, especially in response to user feedback or new requirements, clearly articulate the intended plan to the user. *Purpose:* This ensures mutual understanding, obtains necessary approvals, and aligns expectations before proceeding with implementation.

+8.  **Framework Migration Awareness (Version-Specific Knowledge):**
+    *   **Observation:** When working with Svelte 5, we encountered deprecated features (like `<slot>`) that required specific migration patterns, causing runtime errors that weren't immediately obvious.
+    *   **Learning for AI:** When working with frameworks, especially newer versions, proactively research version-specific changes and migration patterns. *Strategy:* Identify framework version from package.json early, search documentation for deprecated features, and apply best practices for that specific version.

+9.  **Defensive Coding Practices (Error Prevention):**
+    *   **Observation:** The application failed with a "Cannot read properties of undefined" error when accessing nested properties without proper checks.
+    *   **Learning for AI:** Implement defensive coding practices, especially when dealing with data that may be undefined or null during initial render or state transitions. *Implementation:* Use optional chaining (`?.`), nullish coalescing (`??`), and conditional rendering (`{#if data}`) to prevent runtime errors.

+10. **Incremental Improvement Strategy (Progressive Enhancement):**
+    *   **Observation:** We successfully simplified a complex feature (variant management) by incrementally transitioning from client-side to server-side data loading while maintaining backward compatibility.
+    *   **Learning for AI:** Approach large-scale refactoring or feature changes incrementally, ensuring each step maintains functionality while gradually moving toward the desired architecture. *Benefit:* This reduces risk, allows for easier debugging, and provides multiple validation points throughout the process.

 ## Application to Future Tasks:

 These learnings will be applied in future coding tasks by: